Utilities Operator I

 License and Certificate:

-Water: Possession of a Water Treatment Plant Operator-in-Training certificate
+· Wastewater: Possession of a current Group I Wastewater Treatment Plant Operator certificate is mandatory

-Wastewater: Possession of a Wastewater Treatment Plant Operator-in-Training certificate.
+· Water: Possession of a Water Treatment Plant Operator-in-Training certificate or higher is desirable

-All Positions: Possession of a valid Washington driver license.
+· Possession of a valid Washington driver license

 PHYSICAL DEMANDS AND WORKING ENVIRONMENT